G36maid/Hero-Knight/README.md

      - `feature/ai-behavior`
    - After completing a feature, you can merge it into **dev** via a pull request.

-4. **Testing Workflow:**
-   - Set up automated tests using Unity's testing tools (like NUnit) and GitHub Actions for continuous integration.
-   - When a pull request is created, GitHub Actions can automatically run tests to ensure no new bugs are introduced.

----

 ### Example Git Commands for Your Workflow:

 1. **Creating a Dev Branch:**